 We finally calculate the collapse energy (WAPE) of cold pools in the LES using equation (1) proposed by Grandpeix et al. (2010).
-The task consists of determining $\overline{\theta_v}$ , as well as the profiles of $\delta\theta_v$ and $h{wk}$ in the LES.
-To do this, we first computed $\delta T$ in the LES, then derived $\overline{\theta_v}$ and the profile of $\delta\theta_v$ .
-Regarding the determination of $h{wk}$ , as suggested by Grandpeix et al. (2010), we take this height at the altitude where the $\delta T$ profile cancels out.
+The task consists of determining $\overline{\theta_v}$, as well as the profiles of $\delta\theta_v$ and h{wk} in the LES.
+To do this, we first computed δT in the LES, then derived $\overline{\theta_v}$ and the profile of $\delta\theta_v$.
+Regarding the determination of h{wk} , as suggested by Grandpeix et al. (2010), we take this height at the altitude where the δT profile cancels out.
 This altitude is around 950 hPa (approximately 600 m) in the oceanic RCE case and around 800 hPa (approximately 2 km) in the AMMA case (Fig. 4).
+Vertical profiles of the temperature difference between the inside and the outside of cold pools calculated at an instant of the LES (SAM and MESONH) of the RCE case and an instant of the LES MESONH of the AMMA case.

-4.2 Computing ALP and ALE form gust front vertical velocities
+4.5 Computing ALP and ALE form gust front vertical velocities

-Here we compute the variables of Available Lifting Energy $(ALE{wk})$ and Power $(ALP{wk})$ associated with cold pools in the LES.
+Here we compute the variables of derive a direct estimation of the Available Lifting Energy (ALE{wk}) and Power (ALP{wk}) associated with cold pools in the LES - from a sampling of the vertical wind at cloud base.

 To do this, we proceed in several steps:

-1. We first determine an average cloud-base height at which we extract vertical velocities $w_b(x, y)$ .
+We first determine an average cloud-base height at which we extract vertical velocities $w_b(x, y)$.
 This height corresponds to the altitude at which the average profile of condensed water reaches its first non-zero value.
 It is observed at around 950 hPa on the two oceanic LES (SAM and MesoNH) and at around 750 hPa on the LES for the AMMA case (MESONH) (Fig. 5).